grconnor/expense_tracker_ts/notes.md

-Learn how to create and compile a Typescript file Understand how variable types work
+- Learn how to create and compile a Typescript file.
+- Understand how variable types work .
-Create the parent Person class and use class/static variables Use private and public access modifiers
+- Create the parent Person class and use class/static variables.
+- Use private and public access modifiers.
-Create the Staff child class and use the protected access modifier Create the Client child class and use optional method arguments Create the Company class while using the Array type
+- Create the Staff child class and use the protected access modifier.
+- Create the Client child class and use optional method arguments.
+- Create the Company class while using the Array type.

 tsc main.ts